(Disclosure: Some of the links below may be affiliate links)

 For instance, imagine the following scenario with two investors:

-- Investor A invests 100K in one stock with a 2/3 chance of doubling its money and 1/3 of losing its money.
+- Investor A invests 100K in one stock with a 2/3 chance of doubling its money and 1/3 losing it.

 - Investor B invests 10K in 10 stocks with the same chances each.